Difference Between Www And Http

 Doing this will ensure your website rankings aren’t split across two different domains (e.g. www.example.com and example.com) but rather applied to your canonical domain only.

-To see a step-by-step example of how to go live with a Domain when using WordPress hosting with WP Engine, we’ve put together this resource: Go Live with a Domain on WP Engine.
+To see a step-by-step example of how to go live with a Domain when using hosting for WordPress sites with WP Engine, we’ve put together this resource: Go Live with a Domain on WP Engine.

 Perfect Your URL Structure with WP Engine